-The Audit Committee reports that it has canned out its responsibilities and it has acted in conformance to sections 165 and 166 of the MFMA and MFMA Cloudar 65.
-The Audit Committee also reports that it has adopted appropriate formal terms of reference as its Audit Committee Charles which codifies peoplic responsibilities entituded and delegated it it by the Municipal Cannel and details the manner is which the Audit Committee operates, The unaudited Annual Financial Statements and Annual Performance Report for the 2022/2023 Immosil year ware reviewed Audit Committee.
+The Audit Committee reports that it has carried out its responsibilities and it has acted in conformance to sections 165 and 166 of the MFMA and MFMA Circular 65.
+The Audit Committee also reports that it has adopted appropriate formal terms of reference as its Audit Committee Charter, which codifies specific responsibilities entrusted and delegated to it by the Municipal Council, and details the manner in which the Audit Committee operates.
+The unaudited Annual Financial Statements and Annual Performance Report for the 2022/2023 financial year were reviewed Audit Committee.

-The Audit Committee expresses its satisfaction that the Internal Audit function is operated independently, efficiently and effectively, and that they were include in addressing the risks periment to the Municipelity during the feantial period under review.
-It is confirmed that the formul Audit activity was also alforded the opportunity to review the unaudited Annual Financial Statements and Aurian Performance Report.
+The Audit Committee expresses its satisfaction that the Internal Audit function is operated independently, efficiently and effectively, and that they were involved in addressing the risks pertinent to the Municipality during the financial period under review.
+It is confirmed that the Internal Audit activity was also afforded the opportunity to review the unaudited Annual Financial Statements and Annual Performance Report.